 If you have a few hours to give each month, there are volunteer openings to help get food to seniors in Shelby County.
 Both organizations would greatly appreciate your help!

-Gleaners Food Bank needs volunteers on the third Saturday of every month at their Mobile Pantry at Shelby County Fairgrounds.
-The next date is Nov.
-16. Distribution is from 10am-Noon; Volunteers are needed beforehand to help prepare and during to assist with the distribution.
+Gleaners Food Bank needs volunteers on the (*typically) third Saturday of every month at their Mobile Pantry.
+Distribution is from 10am-Noon; Volunteers are needed beforehand to help prepare and during to assist with the distribution.
 Contact Sloane Shockley Lewis for more details: sshockley@gleaners.org or 317-979-4468 cell

 Survey for Nonprofits